 Excerpted from "Everyday Survival, Assistive Technology Connects You to the World," Stroke Connection May/June 2003.
-(Science update August 2009)
+(Last science update March 2013)

 Assistive technology (AT) is connecting the world quickly and easily in previously unimaginable ways, especially through the Internet and e-mail.
 Many of these advances have been lifesavers for people with disabilities.